wiseodd/wiseodd.github.io/_posts/2019-04-09-optimization-riemannian-manifolds.md

 tags:       [math]
 ---

-Geometry can be seen as a generalization of calculus on Riemannian manifolds.
+Differential geometry can be seen as a generalization of calculus on Riemannian manifolds.
 Objects in calculus such as gradient, Jacobian, and Hessian on $\R^n$ are adapted on arbitrary Riemannian manifolds.
 This fact let us also generalize one of the most ubiquitous problem in calculus: the optimization problem.
 The implication of this generalization is far-reaching: We can make a more general and thus flexible assumption regarding the domain of our optimization, which might fit real-world problems better or has some desirable properties.

 In this article, we will focus on the most popular optimization there is, esp. in machine learning: the gradient descent method.
 We will begin with a review on the optimization problem of a real-valued function on $\R^n$, which we should have been familiar with.
 Next, we will adapt the gradient descent method to make it work in optimization problem of a real-valued function on an arbitrary Riemannian manifold $(\M, g)$.
 Lastly, we will discuss how [natural gradient descent]({% post_url 2018-03-14-natural-gradient %}) method can be seen from this perspective, instead of purely from the second-order optimization point-of-view.